-ARRANGEMENTS FOR DEALING WITH PEER-ON-PEER ALLEGATIONS
+ARRANGEMENTS FOR DEALING WITH CHILD-ON-CHILD ALLEGATIONS

-Peer on Peer Abuse including sexual violence and harassment and youth produced sexual imagery (sexting)
+Child-on-child Abuse including sexual violence and harassment and youth produced sexual imagery (sexting)

-Safeguarding issues can manifest themselves via peer-on-peer abuse.
-Peer-on-peer abuse is any form of physical, sexual, emotional and financial abuse, and coercive control, exercised between children and within children's relationships (both intimate and non-intimate).
-Keeping Children Safe in Education 2021 includes a section on peer-on-peer sexual violence and sexual harassment.
+Safeguarding issues can manifest themselves via child-on-child abuse.
+Child-on-child abuse is any form of physical, sexual, emotional, and financial abuse, and coercive control, exercised between children and within children's relationships (both intimate and non-intimate).
+Keeping Children Safe in Education 2022 includes a specific section on child-on-child sexual violence and sexual harassment.
 Academies should follow this advice in relation to reported incidents.

-All academies recognise the gendered nature of peer-on-peer abuse (i.e. that it is more likely that girls will be 'victims' and boys 'perpetrators') but also that it is not limited to the abuse of children of one sex on another.
+All academies recognise the gendered nature of child-on-child abuse (i.e. that it is more likely that girls will be 'victims' and boys 'perpetrators') but also that it is not limited to the abuse of children of one sex on another.
+All staff working with children are advised to maintain an attitude of 'it could happen here'.
 Even if there are no reports in their school it does not mean it is not happening.
 It may be the case that it is just not being reported.
-As such, if staff have any concerns regarding peer on peer abuse, they should speak to the DSL (or deputy).
+As such, if staff have any concerns regarding child-on-child abuse, they should speak to the DSL (or deputy).

 All such abuse is unacceptable and must be taken seriously.
-Peer-on-peer abuse is most likely to include, but may not be limited to:
+Child-on-child abuse is most likely to include, but may not be limited to: